- What Is Speech Therapy for Children?

 Some of the speech and language disorders that can affect children include:

-A condition that is common in children, this is when a child has trouble saying a particular word or making certain sounds in the right manner.
+It is a common condition wherein the child has trouble saying a particular word or making certain sounds in the right manner.
 The most common articulation disorders found in children is the lisp and the most common mispronounced consonants for young children is the ‘r’ sound or the ‘s’ sound.
 A good example of this is if your child says ‘wace’ instead of ‘race’ or ‘thand’ instead of ‘stand’.

 This is a condition that most children face at some point early in their verbal process.
-A fluency disorder is when a child gets stuck at a particular portion of a word and tries repeating it over and over again before finally speaking the word.
+A fluency disorder is when a child gets stuck at a particular portion of a sentence or a word and tries repeating it over and over again before finally saying it.
 An example of a fluency disorder is stuttering.
 In this type of fluency disorder, a child may get stuck at a portion of a word or might hesitate before speaking a word.
-There is also prolonging of sounds when trying to speak, like the ‘st’ if they cannot pronounce the word they may say ‘ststsstand’ or ‘ssssstand’ instead of just saying ‘stand’.
+There is also prolonging of sounds when trying to speak, like the ‘st’.
+If the child cannot pronounce the word, he may say ‘ststsstand’ or ‘ssssstand’ instead of just saying ‘stand’.

 3. Voice Disorder or Resonance